Cradle Cap Do’s and Don’ts for a Healthy Baby Scalp

 Do: Keep Your Baby’s Scalp Clean

-To effectively manage cradle cap, it’s essential to keep your baby’s scalp clean.
-Start by gently washing your baby’s hair a few times a week with warm water.
-Use a soft washcloth or your fingers to remove any debris or scales.
-This practice helps prevent buildup and promotes healing.
-If you notice crusty patches, consider massaging a small amount of baby oil or mineral oil onto the affected areas to soften them before washing.
+If you notice crusty patches, massage a small amount of baby oil or mineral oil onto the affected areas to soften them before washing.
 After a few minutes, gently brush the scalp with a soft-bristled brush.
-This not only clears away flakes but also stimulates circulation.
-Keeping the scalp clean can greatly reduce discomfort and improve the appearance of cradle cap, ensuring your baby feels more comfortable and happy.
+This clears away flakes and stimulates circulation.
+Keeping the scalp clean can noticeably reduce discomfort and improve the appearance of cradle cap.

 Don’t: Use Harsh Soaps or Shampoos